loopandlearn/news/docs/index.md

 The [*Loop* app, version 3.4.3](https://loopkit.github.io/loopdocs/version/releases/#loop-v343) is available.

 This is a minor improvement with some fixes.
-It is importanat for both Browser Builders and Mac-Xcode Builders.
+It is important for both Browser Builders and Mac-Xcode Builders.

-* For `Browser Builders` who previously updated to `version 3.4.1`, your automatic update and build should run on Wed; you can then choose when to install `version 3.4.3` on your phone
+* For `Browser Builders` who previously updated to `version 3.4.1`, your automatic update and build action on *GitHub* should run on Wed; you can then choose when to install `version 3.4.3` from *TestFlight* onto your phone
 * For `Mac-Xcode Builders`, if you used *Xcode* 16 and don't see an expiration date in your app, please get a fresh download and build again

-> *WARNING* If you are running `dev` branch for any reason and are not a serious tester: change to `main` immediately.
+> *WARNING* If you are running `dev` branch for any reason and are not a serious developer and tester: change to `main` immediately.
 Really big changes are expected to appear in the `dev` branch with no warning.
 All improvements previously in `dev` are in the new release, Loop 3.4.3.

 > CHANGE TO `main` NOW!